New Student Information

 - The Academic Counselor will explain your math requirement.

 A math review is available for each test online.
 Reviewing will help you brush up on your math skills before you come in to take the test.
-Click the links below to go to the review.
+Click here to see which level of math assessment you should take.

 Who must attend the Orientation?

 All international students, regardless of whether you are a first-time student in the U.S. or a transfer student from another institution in the U.S., must attend the New Student Orientation.
-Prior to attending the New Student Orientation, It is recommended that you also complete Online Orientation and complete the quiz at the end to receive credit for this portion of matriculation.
-You may view this presentation as many times as you like.
-If you do not need credit for viewing our orientation, do not submit the quiz at the end.
+By attending the New Student Orientation and Advisement, you may enroll during first priority enrollment period based on the number of units completed at MiraCosta College.
+It is recommended that you also complete the Online Orientation and complete the quiz at the end to receive credit for this portion of matriculation.

 When should you attend the Orientation?